ThePacielloGroup/babel/lang-maintenance.md

 ## List of links: Web pages in another language

+Purposes of content in other languages:

+* Provide realistic examples for "language of parts" testing
+* Give a sense of the multilingual character of the locale
+* Give a sense of the availability of relevant online content

-Include a government webpage in another language.
+Mention at least one government webpage in another language.
 In order of preference:

 1. A federal government webpage in a language that's more common for this country
 1. A federal government webpage in a language that's less common for this country